scayetanot/android-weather-app/README.md

 - Use a clear architecture pattern that you feel most comfortable with (MVC is still valid).
 - Be prepared to clearly explain how/why you architect your code.

-Please upload your project to Github as a private with an invitation to jarrodholliday.
-When completed reply all to this email with a link (please commit frequently as you work on your assignment)!